energiezwerg/smarthome/doc/source/logics.rst

 enabled
 ~~~~~~~

-``enabled``can be set to False to disable the execution of the logic after loading.
+``enabled`` can be set to False to disable the execution of the logic after loading.
 The status
 of the logic (enabled/disabled) can be controlled via the plugins ``backend`` or ``cli``

 prio
 ~~~~

 Sets the priority of the logic script within the execution context of the scheduler.
-Any value between 0 to 10 is allowed where 1 has the highest priority and 10 the lowest.
+Any value between 1 to 10 is allowed where 1 has the highest priority and 10 the lowest.
+Usually you don't need to specify a priority.
+The default priority is 5.

-Other attributes
+Other parameters
 ~~~~~~~~~~~~~~~~

-Other attributes could be accessed from the the logic with self.attribute_name.
+Other parameters could be accessed from the the logic with self.parameter_name.
-Like in the first example script for the fourth logic the attribute ``usage_warning = 500``
+Like in the first example script for the fourth logic the attribute ``usage_warning: 500``

 Basic Structure of a logic script